mezo-org/musd/docs/README.md

 ### Liquidations

-Whenever a trove becomes under-collateralized (sub 110% BTC value to debt), it is eligible for liquidation.
+Whenever a trove becomes under-collateralized (sub 110% BTC value to debt in normal mode, higher in [Recovery Mode](#recovery-mode)), it is eligible for liquidation.
 We have two ways to liquidate troves: with the Stability pool (default), and with redistribution (fallback).

 When a user (or bot) calls `TroveManager.liquidate` on a trove with sub-110% collateral, that user is rewarded with a $200 mUSD gas compensation as well as 0.5% of the trove's collateral.
 Then, the Stability pool burns mUSD to cover all of the trove's debt and siezes the remaining 99.5% of the trove's collateral.